0%

 What is the new pressure?

-What is the current passing through the bulb?
+What is the value of the current I through the resistor?

 PH0626aaaaaa